Saraca thailandica: Distribution and habitat

 The trees were first observed in Mae Hong Son province and is considered endemic to Thailand, but it may also grow in Myanmar.
 They tend to grow in mountainous evergreen forests, in semi-shade, along streams, at altitudes of 1040-1400 m above sea level.
 The trees were assessed using GeoCAT software and it was determined that its conservation status is endangered.
 It had an estimated extent of occurrence of about 400 km2 and an area of occupancy of about 16 km2.
 While it was found that the plants are common in their habitat, their distribution is not well known from other areas and it was determined that further distribution information is needed for a formal assessment.

 Ecology

 Saraca thailandica flowers from August to September and fruits from December to March.

 Uses

 The seeds are edible; the S'gaw people, a subgroup of the Karen people, who know the tree as ta na (ตะนา) grill the young pods and the seeds are then eaten as a side-dish vegetable with chili dip or were crushed with chili dip.
-The bark is also used for dying textiles red.
+The bark is also used for dyeing textiles red.